Lightweight Event-based Optical Flow Estimation via Iterative Deblurring: Related Works

-The availability of event simulators \cite{v2e, vid2e} and large-scale datasets \cite{mvsec, dsec} enable learning-based methods to achieve superior performance over model-based ones. \cite{ev-flownet} introduces an event representation which split events proportionally to the nearby temporal bins and a U-Net architecture for processing the event representation. \cite{9341224} jointly estimates optical flow, depth and egomotion.
-Both methods construct multi-level feature pyramids and \cite{9341224} warps the event representation slices to evaluate the quality of flow through the contrast maximization framework.
-E-RAFT \cite{eraft}, an event-based version of RAFT \cite{raft} is the first learning-based method to introduce correlation volumes into the event domain.
+The availability of event simulators \cite{vid2e, v2e, blinkflow} and large-scale datasets \cite{dsec, mvsec, m3ed} enable learning-based methods to achieve superior performance over model-based ones.
+EV-Flownet \cite{ev-flownet} introduces an event representation which split events proportionally to the nearby temporal bins and a U-Net architecture for processing the event representation.
+ECN \cite{9341224} jointly estimates optical flow, depth and egomotion.
+Both methods construct multi-level feature pyramids.
+E-RAFT \cite{eraft}, an event-based version of RAFT \cite{raft} is the first to introduce correlation volumes into the event domain.
 The method computes the 4D all-pair correlation volume between two neighboring event representations in time, which is then iteratively processed to arrive at the final optical flow estimate.
+TMA \cite{tma} improves upon \cite{eraft} by constructing multiple correlation volumes at a finer temporal scale.

-Although E-RAFT achieves state-of-the-art performance while being relatively lightweight compared to previous learning-based methods, the explicit computation and storage of all-pair correlation volume can be costly for resource-constrained compute platforms.
-In addition, the time and storage complexity scales badly with input resolution.
-For two event representations of size $\text{C}\times \text{H} \times \text{W}$, the compute and storage complexity of such correlation volume is $\mathcal{O}({(\text{H} \times \text{W})}^2\times C)$ and $\mathcal{O}({(\text{H} \times \text{W})}^2)$ respectively.
+Although such methods \cite{tma, eraft} achieve high performance, the explicit computation and storage of correlation volumes, as mentioned in \cite{scv, 1dcorr}, has poor time and storage complexity which scales badly with input resolution.
+For events with resolution H by W, the compute and storage complexity of such correlation volume are $\mathcal{O}({(\text{H} \times \text{W})}^2)$.
 This storage requirement eliminates the possibility of its deployment on memory-limited compute platforms and prohibits the algorithm from scaling up to larger input resolutions.